InPreD/25-06_bioinfo_ws/develop_and_collab/README.md

 ### 8. Pair-programming should be used where it makes sense

+- **pair-programming:** two programmers work together at one workstation; *driver* writes code while *observer/navigator* reviews each line of code as it is typed
 - enable knowledge and expertise transfer between the different groups

 ---